Welcome to the Red Sox Exhibition Hall

 View all the Red Sox cards together in the Red Sox Team Gallery

-* Factoid: Sid Hudson played Pitcher for the mighty Red Sox.
+* Factoid: Mike Stanley played Designated Hitter for the mighty Red Sox.

 Browse Cards by Decade